 This synergistic interaction among the terpenes, fatty acids, flavonoids, cannabinoids, and other naturally occurring compounds is dubbed the entourage effect.

 There are approximately 500 known compounds in the cannabis plant, 100 of which are phytocannabinoids.
 The other compounds are mainly composed of fatty acids, terpenes, and flavonoids.
-Aromatherapy is based on the therapeutic effects of terpenes, while flavonoids are studied for their anti-inflammatory benefits and other effects.
+Aromatherapy is based on the wellness effects of terpenes, while flavonoids are studied for their soothing benefits and other effects.

 Dr. Ethan Russo, the current director of research and development at the International Cannabis and Cannabinoids Institute in Prague, describes the entourage effect quite poetically as he likens them to an ensemble of musical instruments.
 The entire ensemble of compounds could offer benefits that pure CBD isolate products do not.